 Although Simon had wheeled himself into our emergency room of his own accord, aware that he would die without medical attention to his wounds, he also regularly threatened to leave us.
-Despite knowing the antibiotics we provided were saving him, he felt we were ‘trapping’ him inside, a young and otherwise healthy man, stuck on a floor of older, sick people.
-He resented that we ‘refused’ to let him leave the floor unattended, a legal obligation for us, a prison-like infringement on his independence, for him.
+Despite knowing the intravenous antibiotics we provided were saving his life, he felt we were ‘trapping’ him inside a hospital of chronically, complexly ill patients, in whom he could not see himself, perhaps in the same way he felt trapped inside his own body—a young soul, a sharp mind, a cripple’s body.
+He resented that we refused to let him leave the floor unattended: a legal obligation for me, a prison-like infringement on his independence, for him.

 Simon’s volatile energy disturbed the workflow of most of his caregivers, but I felt his complaints to be mostly valid.
 He did not belong in a hospital, after all.
-His wound-care was past the acute stage and could now be cared for in any clean setting.
-Most people–especially young, healthy people–would go home at this point, with the help of family or a visiting nurse, but Simon had no home, no family.
-On his behalf we applied to a variety of nursing homes and shelters, and he stayed with us as we waited to hear back.
-(Notably, not all hospitals look after a patient’s social determinants of health as diligently as ours; though limited in funding, our public institution makes every effort to ensure even homeless patients as discharged safely).
+His wound-care made it past the acute stage and he could now be cared for in any sterile setting: a nursing home, a clean shelter.
+Most people–especially young, healthy people–would go home at this point, with the help of family or a visiting nurse, but Simon had no home and no family.
+On his behalf, our social worker applied for admission to a variety of nursing homes and shelters, and he agreed to stay with us as we waited to hear back.

-As we waited, Simon continued pulling me close and pushing me away.
-By the end of our first week together, I found myself chasing him out to the front of our hospital building–he had eloped from the floor, but curiously stopped to tell the hospital police exactly what floor he came from, hoping I would come after him–and I arrived at the front doors, flustered and frustrated, biting my tongue to avoid lashing out at him for what I felt was selfish behavior.
-He sensed my anger, and softened, giving me permission to wheel him back to the elevators.
+As we waited, Simon continued his unpredictable waltz of emotions, pulling me close and pushing me away, only to expect me to twirl back toward him.
+By the end of our first week together, I found myself like an exasperated mother, chasing him out to the front of our hospital building after he eloped from the floor in his wheelchair.
+He had stopped to tell the hospital police exactly what floor he came from, hoping I would come after him.
+When I arrived at the front doors, flustered and frustrated, biting my tongue to avoid lashing out at him for what I felt was selfish behavior, he softened his stance, giving me permission to wheel him back to the elevators.

 Her words were the strike of a match in the face of years of pent-up frustration.
-Her hands were the dropping of a flame onto a pile of explosives.
-Without warning, Simon’s strong, muscular arms lashed out and struck her in the side.
-He wheeled immediately to the nurses’ station, and with a new-found rage he verbally eviscerated each and every individual in his sight, screaming out vulgar, personalized insults and vile, frightening threats.
+Her hands to his wheelchair were the dropping of a flame onto a pile of explosives.
+Without warning, Simon’s strong, muscular arm lashed out and struck her in the flank.
+He wheeled immediately to the nurses’ station, and with a transforming rage he verbally eviscerated each and every individual in his sight, screaming out vulgar, personalized insults and vile, frightening threats.
 When police officers, hearing the commotion, arrived, he was not intimated but rather even more emboldened by additional audience members.

 Simon was either beyond himself, or finally, completely, in touch with himself, in touch with all of the hurt and anger and hate that has been poured into him for years and years.
 Explosively, he let it all come screaming out past his lips.
 Rejecting everyone, everything, in his sight, after a short lifetime of being continually rejected.